 The moment we’ve all be waiting for has arrived: Bertha, the tunneling machine that’s years behind schedule and millions over budget, will finally pass beneath the Alaska Way Viaduct.
 The viaduct closure will begin on Friday, April 29th so the gigantic machine can make its way underneath the famously fragile structure.

-While engineers believe the machine can make the 385 foot journey under the viaduct without problems, the machine has travelled only 1,560 feet since it entered the ground in 2013.
+While engineers believe the machine can make the 385 foot journey under the viaduct without problems, the machine has traveled only 1,560 feet since it entered the ground in 2013.
 If Bertha can make the journey without encountering another unexpected pipe or causing a sinkhole, the viaduct closure should take two weeks.

 That’s a blink of an eye on a transit project timeline, but a massive inconvenience for Seattle’s commuters.
 The shutdown, nicknamed “Viadoom,” will drastically change the travel plans of the drivers and passengers of the nearly 90,000 vehicles that makes trips on the viaduct each weekday.
 Since an earlier shutdown for maintenance in 2009, Seattle’s surface streets have become even more congested and its population has ballooned by more than 45,000 people.

 Surviving Viadoom with your job and sanity intact will require some advance planning.
 Here are some ways to beat the rush: